 Shuttle Con-X-ion buses meet every flight, fares into central Brisbane are around AUD $20 depending on destination.Back to top

 Temperatures in the humid summer months (December–February) average around 30°C though this is also the time of heaviest rainfall.
 During autumn (March–May), the days are warm and the nights are cool while winter (June–August) sees similar conditions, though with slightly lower temperatures.
 Warm and sunny, spring (September–November) is marked by cool sea breezes.

-For sports fans, March to September is the time to come in order to catch the National Rugby League’s Brisbane Broncos and the Australian Football League’s Brisbane Lions.
-EKKA with its fireworks and after-dark shows takes place in August, the Brisbane Festival happens in September and the Brisbane International Film Festival is held in November.Back to top
+For sports fans, March–September is the time to come in order to catch the National Rugby League’s Brisbane Broncos and the Australian Football League’s Brisbane Lions.
+EKKA with its fireworks and after-dark shows takes place in August, the Brisbane Festival happens in September and the Brisbane International Film Festival is held in late October.Back to top

 Use the touch-on, touch-off go card, which is accepted on buses, CityCats, ferries and trains.
 Go cards are available at most newsagents and at the Translink office at the Visitor Information Centre on the Queen Street Mall.
 For easy (and free) city exploration, the free Loop bus service is a hop-on, hop-off circuit of the city centre running both a clockwise and an anti-clockwise route.
 It runs every 10 minutes from 7am to 6pm, Monday to Friday.Back to top